gantry/docs/pages/01.gantry5/01.basics/11.introduction/docs.md

 Worried you might get something wrong?
 You can undo and redo any actions taken in the Layout Manager during that session with a click of the mouse.

+<div align="center"><a href="../configure/layout-manager" class="button"><i class="fa fa-fw fa-graduation-cap"></i> Learn More About the Layout Manager</a></div>

-## How to Find Help
+## Where to Get Help

-If you have any problems at all with Gantry, please feel free to let us know by submitting an issue on the GitHub project, or by reaching out via the Gitter chat.
+If you have any problems at all with Gantry, please feel free to let us know by submitting an issue on the [GitHub project](http://github.org/gantry/gantry5), or by reaching out via the [Gitter](http://gitter.im/gantry/gantry5) chat.

 If you would like to check out the latest Gantry builds to get a glimpse at the latest developments in the Gantry project, we invite you to check out our CI Builds available for Joomla and WordPress.
 Additionally, we have CI builds available for download of the free Hydrogen theme.

-## Where to Get Help

 A chat room has been set up using [Gitter](https://gitter.im/gantry/gantry5) where you can go to talk about the project with developers, contributors, and other members of the community.
 This is the best place to go to get quick tips and discuss features with others.

+<div align="center"><a href="http://gitter.im/gantry/gantry5" class="button"><i class="fa fa-fw fa-support"></i> Chat with Us on Gitter</a></div>

 You can also check out the source files and download past/current releases of Gantry 5 [directly on GitHub](http://github.com/gantry/gantry5).
 This is also the best place to submit issues and bug reports that you come across while using Gantry 5.

+<div align="center"><a href="http://github.org/gantry/gantry5" class="button"><i class="fa fa-fw fa-github"></i> Submit an Issue on GitHub</a></div>

 You can also find a lot of resources here in the Gantry Documentation.
 In the next chapter, we break down the different areas of the Gantry 5 Administrator and how it can help you get more done with Gantry 5.